slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 ```
 This will clone the terraform accelerator into a folder of your choice and run the first-time-setup.sh shell script in the repository root to remove the scaffolding folders and files.

-## Configure stacks of components
+## Intoduction to atmos configuration, stacks and components

-Next we'll configure the stacks of components to be provisioned.
+Next we'll examine the stacks of components that can be provisioned.
 We'll do this on our local machine, and we'll setup a CI/CD workflow in a later stage.

 > IMPORTANT: Need an introduction to Atmos?
 See [Atmos](/docs/atmos.md) and [Atmos CLI command cheat sheet](https://atmos.tools/cli/cheatsheet)

-Change to the atmos configuration folder for the cloud you want to configure (we'll use `aws` as an example):
+Change to the example atmos configuration folder (we'll use `aws` as an example):
 ```bash
 cd examples/config/aws
 ```

-> NOTE: `/config` and `/stacks` contains the configuration and stacks used by the terraform accelerator development team. `/stacks` will be cleared by the `first-time-setup.sh` script, so that you can configure your own stacks.
+> NOTE:  `/config` and `/stacks` contains the configuration and stacks used by the terraform accelerator development team. `/stacks` will be cleared by the `first-time-setup.sh` script, so that you can define your own configuration and stacks.

 Run `atmos describe stacks` to describe the configured stacks in `/examples/stacks/aws`.
 The terraform accelerator has several example stacks defined to help you learn the structure.